jwiz9/verbose-dollop/README.md

 ## Description

 The motivation for this project was to bring a existing website up to accessibility standards that is optimized for search engines.
-This project tested my ability to view source code and find semantic HTML elements.
-This project made me fix the accessibility of the website using its existing code and changing it to meet criteria.
-This project helped me learn how to refactor existing code.
+This project will display how to fix the accessibility of the website using its existing code and change it to meet criteria.
+This project will help to review HTML and CSS practices in SCS Coding Boot Camp Module 1.

 ## Usage